 Cooperation with the Network has led to an increase of employees from 18 to 50 and an increase in turnover from €7 to €16 million.

 Network contact point: Netherlands Enterprise Agency

 The Enterprise Europe Network in Estonia helped Lingvist secure €1.6 million from the EU’s SME Instrument programme.
-This was the start of Lingvist’s success.
+This was the start of the Lingvist’s success story.
 With the Network’s support, the company built a viable international commercialisation strategy and was able to launch the app worldwide.

 One million people around the globe have already sped up their language learning with Lingvist, which now offers 16 languages.
 The company has created 40 new jobs and attracted an additional €7.2 million in private investment.
 It has established partnerships with the biggest Taiwanese and Japanese e-commerce companies and become an internal language-learning programme for one of the biggest Japanese internet companies, Rakuten.

 New markets for affordable medicine and food supplements